berndzey/Consent-Gen-RDMO/README.md

 ## About
 This project is a result of the thesis for the "Zertifikatskurs FDM 2023/2024" by Bernd Zey (TU Dortmund).

+**2024-10-10**: We are currently working on this questionnaire.
+Our plan is to have a productive and sharable version by the end of 2024.

 ## Consent-Gen-RDMO
 An informed consent generator for [RDMO](https://github.com/rdmorganiser/rdmo).
 The catalog is contained in the xml file consent-gen.xml, the view can be found in consent-gen-view.xml.